pritam-dey3/cnn_live_notification/README.md

 # cnn_live_notification
 Live news notification from CNN

-To use the app, you need to install python and should subscribe to [scraper api](https://www.scraperapi.com/).
+To use the app, you need to have python installed and should subscribe to [scraper api](https://www.scraperapi.com/), and save it into `.env` file in the following format `API_KEY=<Your API Key>`

+To start the app run `python notif.py`